NguyenQuangNinh/water-disruption/README.md

-# Lịch cúp nước
+# Lịch cúp nước (Water disruption plan)

-Notify when there are new water interruption
+Notify Telegram users when there are new water outages
 ## Usage

 ### Deployment